Example 3. Reading and Writing Data on a Persistent Volume

 ingress and

-This example assumes that an administrator has already created a storage
+This example assumes that an administrator has already configured a storage provisioner with a persistent volume available to your group.

 volumes: